 - If your home has special features or requirements you can expect to pay more.
 These include if your home has special materials used in its construction, if it is in an area with lots of claims, or has higher risks like if it is in a flood zone or is at higher risks of wind damage and tornadoes.

 Tips to Save Money on Your First Home Insurance Costs

 There are several ways that you can take action before your first home purchase to save money adding up to hundreds of dollars on your insurance and first home purchase.

-1. Do Not Leave Your Home Insurance Purchase to the Last Minute
+Don't Leave Insurance Purchase to the Last Minute